Rocoto Chile Peppers

 Seasons/Availability

-Rocoto chile peppers are available in the late summer through fall.
+Rocoto chile peppers are available year-round.

 Current Facts